francescosacco/Zillion/README.md

 # zillion
 This is a hardware and software project to create a Z80 plataform.

+* 2017-09-12 - Fixed buses.
+  * Changed Control Bus to a Harness.

 * 2017-07-28 - Add ICP circuit.
   * Add ATmega128 as ICP microcontroller.